 And while there were originally plans to turn the historic location into a community center and public park, when the economy took a downturn, that project had to be put on hold.

 Bedlam: archaic, an institution for the care of mentally ill people. plural noun: bedlams.

-The first house purchased was to be named the Rose cottage.
-It was built in 1921 and Agnes Richards had it turned around to face the San Gabriel Mountains, which she believed had healing powers for those troubled souls who viewed it.
 Due to its bucolic quality, several notables sought treatment at Rockhaven including Billie Burke (aka Glinda from The Wizard of Oz), bandleader Babe Egan, dancer Marion Rose, Broadway actress Peggy Fears, Clark Gable’s first wife, Josephine Dillon and Marilyn’s Monroe’s mother, Gladys Baker.

 Gladys was admitted to Rockhaven Sanitarium on February 9, 1953.
 She remained there for the next 14 years, thanks to a $5,000-a-year trust fund that Marilyn had set up for her.